Getting together with University friends to fundraise for Children with Cancer UK is great fun.

 We will support you throughout the week by providing fundraising materials, tips and advice.

-If you like, Maddy, our dedicated Community Fundraising Co-ordinator, will come along to your RAG week and speak to students about the vital research that you are helping to fund.
+If you like someone from our Community Fundraising Team can come along to your RAG week and speak to students about the vital research that you are helping to fund.

 Who you are helping